-- Care Coordination Services consists of activities to provide coordination of substance use disorder care, mental health care, and medical care, and to provide connections to services and supports for your health.
-Care Coordination is provided with all services and can occur at clinical or nonclinical settings, including in your community. - Care Coordination Services include coordinating with medical and mental health providers to monitor and support health conditions, discharge planning, and coordinating with ancillary services including connecting you to community-based services such as childcare, transportation, and housing.
+- services and supports for your health.
+Care Coordination is provided with all services and can occur at clinical or non-clinical settings, including in your community. - Care Coordination Services include coordinating with medical and mental health providers to monitor and support health conditions, discharge planning, and coordinating with ancillary services including connecting you to community-based services such as childcare, transportation, and housing.